Stability for the inverse source problems in elastic and electromagnetic waves: Sobolev spaces

 Denote by $L^2(B_R)$ the Hilbert space of square integrable functions.
-Denote by $H^m(B_R), m\in\mathbb N$ the Soblev space which consists of square integrable weak derivatives up to $m$th order and has the norm characterized by
+Denote by $H^m(B_R), m\in\mathbb N$ the Sobolev space which consists of square integrable weak derivatives up to $m$th order and has the norm characterized by